mzonov/Android-Interview-Questions/README.md

 * Are Kotlin exceptions different from Java exceptions?
 * What is `Nothing` type?
 * What are extensions?
+* Which class fields (accessibility modifiers) have extensions access to?
+* What if we'll create an extension with the same signature as class method has?
+Which method will be lauched?
+* How can we execute an extension in Java?
 * What is `data class`?
 What’s the difference between this and plain java class?
 * What is `sealed class`?
 How is it different from `Enum`?
 What is sealed class under the hood?
+* What's the difference between `sealed class` and `sealed interface`?
 * What is covariance and contravariance?
 * What’s the difference between `==` and `===` comparing?
 * What’s the difference between `is` and `as` operators?